lumetrium/obsidian-teleprompter/README.md

 1. Download the latest `zip` from the latest [Github Release](https://github.com/lumetrium/obsidian-teleprompter/releases)
 2. Extract obsidian-teleprompter folder from the zip to your vault's plugins folder `<vault>/.obsidian/plugins/` (Note: `.obsidian` folder may be hidden, you need to show it firstly)
-3. Open Settings > community plugins, and reload and activate the plugin below installed plugins list
+3. Restart obsidian
+4. Open "Settings" -> "Community plugins" and activate "Teleprompter"

 For details see [the forums](https://forum.obsidian.md/t/plugins-mini-faq/7737).